wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-python-ptvs-bottle-table-storage.md

   	![Table Query Results](./media/web-sites-python-ptvs-bottle-table-storage/PollsCommonServerExplorerTable.png)

-## Publish the web app to Azure
+## Publish the web app to Azure App Service

+>[AZURE.NOTE] You need to configure your Visual Studio Environment, in order to use Azure China in Visual Studio 2015.
+For more information, see [developer differerences](/documentation/articles/developerdifferences/).

-The Azure .NET SDK provides an easy way to deploy your web app to Azure.
+The Azure .NET SDK provides an easy way to deploy your web app to Azure App Service.

 1. In **Solution Explorer**, right-click on the project node and select **Publish**.